 We’re a monogamous, feminist couple with kids in our 40s who practice BDSM in the bedroom and in the scene.
-We started Bound Together because we thought our experiences and ideas about kink might be of interest to others who are either in a similar boat or who are just curious.
+We started Bound Together—a BDSM blog—because we thought our experiences and ideas about kink might be of interest to others who are either in a similar boat or who are just curious.

 I’m a heterosexual submissive cis woman who followed a long and circuitous path to BDSM.
 Although I had an inkling I was kinky in my early 20s, I didn’t have the vocabulary to describe it or the wherewithal to truly explore those feelings until much later, after being in a series of vanilla relationships, including a marriage.
 In my late 30s, I realized that something was missing and began seeking kinky encounters.
 I quickly decided there was no going back.